Any kind of business funding for new businesses under one year old can be considered startup loans.

-All are great options if you have a strong personal credit score and are looking to build up your business credit, too.
+All are options to consider if you have a strong personal credit score and are looking to build up your business credit, too.

 The number one question for new entrepreneurs is how to get early funding for their business.
 For startup owners, one option to consider is new business loans for startup financing.
-Small startup loans of up to $150,000 in quick cash or credit are the answer for many looking to get their business off the ground.
+Small startup loans of up to $150,000 in quick cash or credit could be the answer for many looking to get their business off the ground.
 Fortunately, there are a number of private lenders for business startup loans, and some of them may offer loans even with poor credit.